 Currently, Chile is in a period of uncertainty generated by political and economic factors.
 Beginning in October 2019, widespread protests took place in Chile.
 Demonstrations spread across the country and resulted in violent and, sometimes, fatal acts, as well as significant damage to public and private property.
-While to date the riots and protests described above have decreased significantly in intensity and frequency, they are not completely over.
-There is currently a process of drafting a new constitution in Chile, which will be voted in December 2023.
-Any new constitution could alter the Chilean economy, political situation and therefore the business and outlook of the Company.
-In addition, a tax reform and a pension system reform are currently being discussed, adding to economic uncertainty.
+While to date the riots and protests described above have ceased, they are not completely over.